 |Reserve Books||2 hours (Use in Library Only), 1 day, 3 days, or 1 week (may vary by college)|

 |Reserve DVD/Video||2 hours (Use in Library Only) (may vary by college)|

-Note: If you do not know when your library item is due, check your library record online.
+Note: If you do not know when your library item is due, check My Library Account.